TheHiddenDeveloper/TheHiddenDeveloper/README.md

 - 👋 Hi, I’m @TheHiddenDeveloper
 - 👀 I’m interested in Drone Technology and Programming, Mobile Development and Ai as well as anything Tech related
-- 🌱 I’m currently learning Scala and Laravel
+- 🌱 I’m currently learning Scala and Laravel.
+I am also interested in PHP and Python as well
 - 💞️ I’m looking to collaborate on anything tech related and promise my full contribution to your team
 - 📫 How to reach me?
 Well, I'm TheHiddenDeveloper for a reason😂😂